collapsed-stacks/startups/questions/285/can-i-start-a-company-in-india-and-operate-internationally.md

 - tagged: `tech-company`, `international`, `legal`, `b2b`
 - score: 3

-<p>I have a B2B startup idea which needs to collaborate with multiple other companies in order to work.</p>
+I have a B2B startup idea which needs to collaborate with multiple other companies in order to work.

-<p>On the Business model level it will be just an online platform operated from Indian servers.
+On the Business model level it will be just an online platform operated from Indian servers.
 But the scope can be published internationally.
-Now what I want to know is if I made overseas connections with companies but operated from India, then can I do that legally?</p>
+Now what I want to know is if I made overseas connections with companies but operated from India, then can I do that legally?

-<p>or do I have to jump the legal circus first?</p>
+or do I have to jump the legal circus first?